paul00b/TicTacToe/README.md

     $ gem install tic_tac_toe

-## Usage
+## How to use ?

-Run the ``First_game.rb`` file to play :)
+1. Run the ``First_game.rb`` file to play.
+Then add the first player, followed but the player 2.

-## Development

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+2. Move through the cases by typing the number of the case (from 1 to 9)
+4. BEAT HIM
+5. <3

 ## Contributing